elvece/jquery-image-filtering-/readme.md

 ## jQuery Filtering && Pagination

+***Note:*** This assignment is not completed in its entierty.
+It is a work in progress and needs to be refactored.

 ***This repo contains the solution to this exercise resulting from pair programming with Bradley:***

 In this repository, you will practice implementing a filtering system on a set of DOM attributes.